-Medical Care Evaluation and Clinical Care - RWHAP Part C recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low income people with HIV throughout their entire designated service area (see Appendix B).
+Medical Care Evaluation and Clinical Care - RWHAP Part C recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low-income people with HIV throughout their entire designated service area (see Appendix B for a list of existing service areas under HRSA-22-017).
 In addition, recipients must ensure, directly or via referral, access for clients to core medical services as described in HAB PCN 16-02.
 If a program is unable to provide any of these services directly, it must enter into formal arrangements, such as contracts or MOUs, with appropriate providers.

 Recipients must also be able to diagnose, provide prophylaxis, and treat or refer clients with tuberculosis, Hepatitis B or C, and sexually transmitted infections.
-Program-wide clinical protocols should be in place to address these comorbidities.
+Program-wide clinical protocols should be in place to address these co-morbidities.
 In addition, program clinical staff should track and coordinate all inpatient care.
 They should develop plans for the resumption of patient care in the program if a patient has been discharged from the hospital or if there is any other disruption in outpatient care.
 Finally, recipients must also have a system in place for after-hours and weekend clinical coverage for medical and dental services; and patients must be involved and fully educated about their medical needs and treatment options within the standards of medical care.